 The Herb Lubalin Study Center

-Today our Experience Design team at Hearst went to the Herb Lubalin Study Center for a workshop and it was very inspiring.
-Truly a design playground for creatives.
+Today our Experience Design team at Hearst visited the Herb Lubalin Study Center and it was genuinely inspiring.
+It felt like a playground for designers.

-Opened in 1985, this center was opened to preserve an unprecedented resource: Herb Lubalin’s vast collection of work!
-Lubalin went to Cooper and the workshop was a show and tell led by Alexander Tochilovsky, the curator at the center.
+Founded in 1985, the center exists to preserve Herb Lubalin’s incredible body of work.
+Lubalin was a Cooper Union alum, and the session was a show-and-tell led by Alexander Tochilovsky, the center’s curator.

 “Graphic design is a form of communication and almost everything we encounter on a daily basis is communication… In order to understand what transpires and to see the markers of history, you interact with pieces that were designed,” he says.
 “There are other places like libraries that collect materials and paper, but through graphic design, you get an incredible sense of what’s going on.”